 Either add these subscriptions to your collection again using sufficient credentials, or disable collection for them.

-This health check clears when HPE Consumption Analytics Portal can connect to all Enabled subscriptions in the collection.
+This health check clears when HPE Consumption Analytics platform can connect to all Enabled subscriptions in the collection.

 |Data is missing for a collection||The collection failed at least once, leaving you without complete data for the listed dates.

 Consider running collection again.
 For more information, see Collections.

 This health check clears when there is no missing data from the effective date to a number of days back, determined by the collection type.
 (1 day for AWS and Google Cloud Platform; 3 days for Azure)

 |Collection retrieved no records||HPE Consumption Analytics platform was able to connect to the data source successfully, but no data was collected.

 Ensure that there is data to collect at your source.

 This health check clears when there is no missing records from the effective date to a number of days back, determined by the collection type.
 (1 day for AWS and Google Cloud Platform; 3 days for Azure)

 |User <name> can see all data||A user has access to all collected data.
 Usually, only the HPE Consumption Analytics platform Owner should have permission to view all collected data.